sfan0001/Getting-and-cleaning-data-project/CodeBook.md

         - FrequencyBodyGyroscopeJerkMagnitude-mean
         - FrequencyBodyGyroscopeJerkMagnitude-std
 # Transformations
-Transformations applied to the source data:
 - The training and test sets were merged to create one data set.
 - The measurements on the mean and standard deviation were extracted for each measurement, and the others were discarded.
 - The activity identifiers (originally coded as integers between 1 and 6) were replaced with actual activity names.
 - The variable names were replaced with descriptive variable names (e.g. tBodyAcc-mean()-X was expanded to timeBodyAccelerometer-Mean-X), using the following set of rules:
     - Special characters (i.e. (, ), and -) were removed
     - The initial f and t were expanded to Frequency and Time,respectively.
     - Acc, Gyro, Mag were replaced with Accelerometer, Gyroscope, Magnitude, respectively.
     - The redundant "BodyBody" were replaced with "Body".
     - The final data set was created with the mean of each of 66 feature variables in each group determined by the combinations of subject IDs and activity names.